michaelcodes23/Lyrios-frontend/README.md

 ### Target Audience

-##### Users of all ages looking to have a great music experience individually or amongts friends and family!
+##### Users of all ages looking to have a great music experience individually or amongst friends and family!

 ### Technologies Used